 ► All 106 of the limited run already accounted for

-McLaren Automotive has given the world its first glimpse of BP23, its next Ultimate Series model, set to become the fastest McLaren in history.
-It will mix the three-seat configuration and pursuit of speed ethos of McLaren’s F1 supercar with the most advanced hybrid powertrain and luxurious cockpit the company has ever produced.
+The BP23 will blend that three-seat layout with the pursuit of speed ethos of McLaren’s F1 supercar with the most advanced hybrid powertrain and luxurious cockpit the company has ever produced.

 The hyper GT, which will cost from £1.65m plus tax, arrives with its rarefied customers in 2019.

 McLaren BP23: the first look

 McLaren today (22 March 2017) issues a rear three-quarter sketch of BP23, which it has already shared with the 106 customers who've put down desposits on the hyper-GT.
 Why 106?
 That's the same number as the entire production run of the 1992 McLaren F1 (below).

 The sketch shows a teardrop silhouette that looks more slippery than a lard-dunked politician.
 Expect BP23 to build on the new 720S's philosophy of 360-degree visibility: those rear pillars look like they incorporate glass sections, to improve the view over the driver's shoulder.

 Mike Flewitt, McLaren Automotive CEO, said: ‘It will be the most powerful, most advanced hybrid powertrain we’ve ever done, inside a low-drag, super aero-efficient body: BP23 will be the fastest car we’ve ever made.’
 This combination of aerodynamic efficiency and powerful hybrid drivetrain – surely with in excess of 1000bhp – will help it eclipse the F1's legendary 240mph.